Volunteer Opportunities

 • Schedule Meet-and-Greet Session at Volunteer Program Center

-• Visitor Experience Internship - Now Accepting Applications For Summer 2023 and Fall 2023
+• Visitor Experience Internship - Now Accepting Applications

 The Waikiki Aquarium offers unpaid Visitor Experience internships every semester, determined by staff availability and internship requirements.
 As a Visitor Experience Intern, you will be a part of the front of house visitor services and gift shop team that provides excellent customer service and welcomes our guests to the Aquarium.
 Gain experience in hospitality and tourism management as a Visitors Services Intern.